 Leading the team’s management staff is Yamaha Europe Off-Road Racing Manager Alexandre Kowalski, Rally Team Manager Marc Bourgeois, together with Sporting Manager Andrea Peterhansel, herself a highly experienced former Dakar racer on both two wheels and four.
 Delivering a vast array of experience to all Monster Energy Yamaha Rally Official Team riders, all are working towards strong results at the Dakar Rally.

-Yamaha has long been a dominant force in the prestigious annual race.
-Starting with XT 500 mounted Frenchman Cyril Neveu securing victory at the inaugural edition of the event back in 1979, Yamaha riders have claimed a total of nine victories in the motorcycle category of the Dakar, with the 10th a strong possibility in 2021.
+Yamaha has long been a dominant force in the annual race.
+Starting with XT 500 mounted Frenchman Cyril Neveu securing victory at the inaugural edition of the event back in 1979, Yamaha riders have claimed a total of nine victories in the motorcycle category of the Dakar, with the 10th a strong possibility in 2022.

 Following the Dakar, it will be a demanding season ahead for the Monster Energy Yamaha Rally Team with the focus quickly switching over to the 2022 FIM Cross-Country Rallies World Championship.